pyushkevich/itksnap-dls/docs/quick_start.md

 Future releases of ITK-SNAP DLS may include additional AI-based segmentation and registration tools.

 ## Requirements
 An NVidia GPU is required to run the ITK-SNAP DLS.
+The instructions below include several use cases, including when you have a GPU on your computer, on another computer on your local network, or when you want to run ITK-SNAP DLS on a cloud-based NVidia GPU (via Google Colab).

 There are two modes of operation for ITK-SNAP DLS:

 - **Local Mode:**: ITK-SNAP and the deep learning extension run on the same computer, which has an NVidia GPU.
-- **Remote Mode:** ITK-SNAP runs on a computer without an NVidia GPU, but connects to a remote server that has an NVidia GPU.
+- **Remote Mode:** ITK-SNAP runs on a computer without an NVidia GPU, but connects to a remote (or cloud-based) server that has an NVidia GPU.
 The remote server runs the deep learning extension.

 In both cases, the deep learning extension runs as a separate Python program (a "service").
 ITK-SNAP connects to this service using the network (HTTP protocol) to use the AI-based segmentation tools.